zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `DeployedModel` {#deployed-model}

 The `DeployedModel` represents a GenAI model that can be invoked by the Mendix app.
 It contains a display name and a technical name/identifier.
 It also contains the name of the microflow to be executed for the specified model and other information relevant to connect to a model.
+The creation of Deployed Models are handled by the connectors itself (see their specializations) where admins can configure those at runtime.

 The `DeployedModel` entity replaces the capabilities that were coverd by the `Connection` entity in earlier versions of GenAI Commons.